signalfx/integrations/collectd-mesos/README.md

 ### INSTALLATION

 1. Download the three Python modules for Mesos from the following URL:
-  [https://github.com/signalfx/collectd-mesos](https://github.com/signalfx/collectd-mesos).
+  <a target="_blank" href="https://github.com/signalfx/collectd-mesos">https://github.com/signalfx/collectd-mesos</a>.
 Place them in a convenient spot (e.g. in `/usr/share/collectd/mesos-collectd-plugin`)

-2. Download SignalFx's sample configuration files for a [Mesos master](https://github.com/signalfx/integrations/tree/master/collectd-mesos/10-mesos-master.conf) or a [Mesos slave](https://github.com/signalfx/integrations/tree/master/collectd-mesos/10-mesos-slave.conf) to `/etc/collectd/managed_config`.
+2. Download SignalFx's sample configuration files for a <a target="_blank" href="https://github.com/signalfx/integrations/tree/master/collectd-mesos/10-mesos-master.conf">Mesos master</a> or a <a target="_blank" href="https://github.com/signalfx/integrations/tree/master/collectd-mesos/10-mesos-slave.conf">Mesos slave</a> to `/etc/collectd/managed_config`.

 3. Modify the configuration file to contain values that make sense for your environment, as described [below](#configuration).